 Here at Forgeway, we manufacture over 3000 tonnes of adhesives every year.
 Epoxies make up one of the core product ranges we manufacture, so it’s fair to say we know a thing or two about epoxies.

-This article will discuss all things epoxy adhesives so you can determine whether they would be a good fit for you and can solve your bonding problems.
+This article will discuss all things epoxy adhesives so you can determine whether they are worth considering as a bonding solution for your application.

 What are epoxy adhesives?